 A brand’s reputation can quickly turn south, and for many reasons.
 Here are a few examples:

-- Content that disregards diversity, or offends a specific minority group
+- Content that disregards diversity, or is insensitive to a marginalized group or groups

 - Posting regularly scheduled content during a world crisis